NumEconCopenhagen/projects-2020-anders-frederik/dataproject/README.md

 We use data from John Hopkins University originating from Statens Serum Institut.

-The data can be downloaded from this Kaggle: https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset#covid_19_data.csv
+The data can be downloaded from this Kaggle:
+https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset#covid_19_data.csv
+Package to run the same code:
+pip install plotly==4.6.0
+or:
+conda install -c plotly plotly=4.6.0